 Freshman Admission Standards

-Freshman applicants for fall 2021 may apply as test-optional which means you can decide whether you send us your scores.
+Freshman applicants for may apply as test-optional which means you can decide whether you send us your scores.
 If you think your test scores accurately display your abilities and academic potential, you may choose to include them if they can strengthen your application.
 Some applicants will be required to submit test scores, so please read our test-optional policy for more information.
 For those who submit standardized test results, we want to make the process as easy as possible.
 Suffolk can accept self-reported SAT and ACT scores for admission in the following ways:

 - Emailed from your high school counselor or school official